Mrez95/actors/README.md

 Some actors don't need a well-defined path such as "/user/abc123", and you just want to do some quick-and-dirty message passing.
 For this you can use `ActorSystem.getOrCreateActor(Class<? extends Actor> cls)`.
 This just creates a temporary actor with the path "/tmp/{random_uuid}".

 ### Talking to actors
-The way actors handle events asycnronously is by receiving messages through a reference.
+The way actors handle events asynchronously is by receiving messages through a reference.
 You can send a message to an actor like this:

 ```java
 ActorRef actor = system.getOrCreateActor("/actor");